flux-framework/rfc/spec_21.rst

 The following keys are OPTIONAL in the event context object:

 note
-   (string) Scheduler annotation for resource allocation.
+   (string) A scheduler-dependent message that describes the allocation.

 Example: